Melbourne Chai Crawl

 Chai essential means black tea with milk (which makes it absurd to refer to it as Chai tea – tea tea).
 Indian chai is usually made with the addition of spices, sugar or honey.

-Anyway, six years later, even with at least three different chai flavours constantly stocked in my pantry, I still call myself a chai newbie.
+Anyway, some years later, even with at least three different chai flavours constantly stocked in my pantry, I still call myself a chai newbie.
 Which I think is a great excuse to keep going on chai adventures around the city – Melbourne Chai Crawl – to discover the best chai in Melbourne.
-According to my taste bud, that is.
-So here are some of my favourites from my Melbourne Chai Crawl session, which will make a perfect refuge during the winter months.
+According to my taste buds, that is.
+So here are snippets from my Melbourne Chai Crawl session, which will make a perfect refuge during the winter months.

 Chai Shai Fitzroy